barbaragrosjean/Brain_like_mini_project/README.md

 - **week7.ipynb**

 A data-driven approach is implemented in this notebook.
-The model can either be trained in a first place, but can also be directly loaded from the *c3l1.pth* file for further evaluation.

 - **week9.ipynb**